 The majority of students with disabilities spend all or part of their day being taught by general educators.
 Staff from a variety of domains (general education, special education, related services, etc.) implement the IEP.
-All general educators who have students with disabilities in their classrooms are made aware of students' needs by participating in the IEP team process, as well as receiving individual copies of a "Snapshot IEP" (a summary of the IEP).
-General education teachers may provide FAPE through co-teaching delivery models and the use of modifications and/or accommodations that are outlined on individual student IEPs.
-For the 2010-2011 school year, a total of 6,841.1 general education teachers (including but not limited to classroom teacher positions, librarians, mentors, ROTC, etc.) are proposed in the FY2011 budget to support the provision of FAPE.
+All general educators who have students with disabilities in their classrooms are made aware of students' needs by participating in the IEP team process, as well as consulting with the student's case manager or special education teacher to review the student's IEP.
+IEPs may provide FAPE through co-teaching delivery models and the use of modifications and/or accommodations that are outlined on individual student IEPs.
+For the 2011-2012 school year, a total of 6,564.0 general education teachers (including but not limited to classroom teacher positions, librarians, mentors, ROTC, etc.) are proposed in the FY2012 budget to support the provision of FAPE.

 In addition, general education teachers: